 As a student admitted to a health professions program, you must agree to live by and support the basic principles of honesty - no lying, cheating or stealing; be accountable for your actions; and share information about honor offenses.
 If you are not prepared to accept these responsibilities, you should select another career choice.

-I have read the explanation of the College Code of Honor located on the website http://www.astate.edu/conhp/nursing/ I understand that, as an admitted student in any of the programs in the college, I have accepted the pledge of honesty and will be expected to meet the standards as set forward.
+I understand that, as an admitted student in any of the programs in the college, I have accepted the pledge of honesty and will be expected to meet the standards as set forward.